Program of Study

 Therefore, the courses cover basic scientific content necessary for understanding wide-ranging environmental problems, as well as general content related to the legal, ethical, physical and health issues related to the environmental world.

-Students are required to complete 38 credit hours.
+Students are required to complete 38 credit hours in the following segments:

 Students who have already completed one or more of the introductory courses at another university, and received a grade of 85 or higher, may submit a request for exemption from up to tow introductory courses.
 The request must include a copy of an official transcript, the course title and description and the name of the lecturer.
 Students who receive an exemption from introductory courses must complete 38 credit hours by taking additional elective courses from the Porter school.